sandsower/htmx-nakai-template/README.md

 # Gleam Nakai HTMX Template

-This is the starting point for a nakai + htmx template project, it's setup in a minimal way to get started.
+This is the starting point for a nakai + htmx template with Wisp for the backend, it's setup in a minimal way to get started.

 ## Project structure